calmm-js/partial.lenses.validation/README.md

 #### <a id="V-lazy"></a> [≡](#contents) [▶](https://calmm-js.github.io/partial.lenses.validation/index.html#V-lazy) [`V.lazy(rule => rule) ~> rule`](#V-lazy) <small><sup>v0.3.0</sup></small>

-`V.lazy(fromSelf)` constructs a rule lazily.
+`V.lazy(fn)` constructs a rule lazily.
 The given function is passed a forwarding proxy to its own return value.
 This allows the rule to use itself as a subrule and construct a recursive rule.